smatoos/docs.denations.com/docs/guide/play-to-earn/Tax Farming.md

 - 85 new France Ownerships are sold (which excludes resale) during the 3rd round.
 The total sales amount was 100 ETH.
 - Founder tax reward for John at round 3 will be 1.39 ETH which includes normal Founder Tax (0.79 ETH=50 ETH*10%*60%*(50/190)) and Top 5 Founder Tax (0.60 ETH=50 ETH*10%*40%*30%).

-### b) Art Tax

-20% of DeNations Art Fund generated from a certain art block, will be distributed to the Nation Ownership holder of the artist's belonging nation.

-### c) Civilization Tax
+### b) Civilization Tax

 20% of Civilization NFT revenue will be distributed to the Nation Ownership holder of the Civilization's belonging nation.

+## Business Tax

+Any business which uses DeNations' brand or operates inside DeNations must pay platform fees.
+20% of the platform fee is defined as Business Tax and paid to the related Nation owners.

+### a) Business Art Tax

+20% of DeNations Art Fund generated from a certain art block of DeNations Art Chain, will be distributed to the Nation Ownership holder of the artist's belonging nation.